From Segments to Scenes: Temporal Understanding for Agentic Autonomous Driving via Vision-Language Models: Related Work

 \section{Related Work}

-\subsection{Temporal Understanding in General Videos.}
+\subsection{Temporal Understanding in General Videos}

 The temporal understanding of general-purpose videos has been explored through various tasks and benchmarks.
-Key tasks include \textit{Temporal Localization} specifying when an event occurs \cite{LITA,TimeMarker,NumberIt,GroundedVideoLLM} and \textit{Dense Video Captioning}, which localizes and describes every event \cite{Krishna_2017,Zhou_2018,Deng_2021,Wang_2021,Yang_2023,Kim_2024,Zhou_2024}.
-Corresponding benchmarks have been developed using diverse, general-domain videos.
-Some, like MVBench~\cite{MVBench} and Video-MME~\cite{VideoMME}, assess a combination of spatial and temporal abilities.
-In contrast, others such as TempCompass~\cite{TempCompass} and TemporalBench~\cite{TemporalBench} focus exclusively on fine-grained temporal reasoning (e.g., motion, magnitude, and event ordering) within an array of real-world videos spanning daily life, sports, and documentaries.
+Key tasks include \textit{Temporal Localization} --- specifying when an event occurs~\cite{LITA,TimeMarker,NumberIt,GroundedVideoLLM} --- and \textit{Dense Video Captioning}, which localizes and describes every event~\cite{Krishna_2017,Zhou_2018,Deng_2021,Wang_2021,Yang_2023,jin2024tod3cap,Kim_2024,Zhou_2024}.
+Some benchmarks, like MVBench~\cite{MVBench} and Video-MME~\cite{VideoMME}, assess a combination of spatial and temporal abilities.
+Others, such as TempCompass~\cite{TempCompass} and TemporalBench~\cite{TemporalBench}, focus on fine-grained temporal reasoning across daily life, sports, and documentaries.
+None target the agentic driving setting, where temporal reasoning is a prerequisite for performing actions safely.

-\subsection{Benchmarks and Methods for VLM-based AD}
+\subsection{Benchmarks and Methods for VLM-Based AD}